rushio-consulting/flutter_camera_ml_vision/README.md

 ### Exposed functionality from CameraController

-We expose some functionality from the CameraController class here a a list of these :
+We expose some functionality from the CameraController class here a list of these :

 - value
 - prepareForVideoRecording